 Sarah and I vowed to wake each other up if either of us needed the toilet in the night but luckily we slept right through.
 Apparently, the protocol was to open your tent an inch and scan for eyes (yellow ones will belong to carnivores so are obviously the most dangerous) and if you don’t see any, tentatively shine a torch around before getting out.
-While we were instructed to use a buddy system we didn’t see what help an additional person would be against a lion – apart from imparting the news that their partner had been eaten.

 I slept like a baby after our long, exciting day but some of the others said they heard the distinctive calls of a nearby hyena throughout the night.

 There was the option to take a champagne breakfast hot air balloon flight the following morning.
 It was around £350 so only one member of our group did it.
 It sounded like an incredible experience but I was equally happy to hop back in our safari car and head on the hunt for more wildlife.

 Our driver, Tom, had been a Serengeti guide since 1991 meaning he was one of the first in the park.
 He was our personal Google for the few days, giving us information about the animals and even filling us in on the Maasai tribes and their lives.
 He never seemed to get fed up of our endless questions (or if he did he didn’t let it show).